jcfranco/dev-summit-2020-building-your-own-widget/slides/index.md

 # About Widgets

 - What? <!-- .element: class="fragment" data-fragment-index="1" -->
-  - Single-purpose pieces of functionality
+  - Component of a UI
+  - Perform a function (controls something)
-  - Encapsulated UI components
+  - Stateful
-  - Cohesive (integrated, unified)
+  - Interactive
 - Why? <!-- .element: class="fragment" data-fragment-index="2" -->
   - Reusable
   - Interchangeable